6. 20TH CENTURY

 (Impressionism) Snowboard

-• Expressionism: it was a German movement, featured by the expression of the human soul in a very harsh and pessimistic way.
-They used constant dissonances, atonal music and a recited singing called "Sprechgesang".
-Main composer was Schoenberg.
+Expressionism: German movement that depicts the human soul in a very harsh and pessimistic way using dissonance, atonal music and a recited singing called "Sprechgesang".
+E.g. Schoenberg.

 Edvard Munch - The Scream (1893)